omidarmat/onLearn/security.md

 This information is not always available, as some organizations and individuals use a service called domain privacy, in which a third-party service provider replaces the user’s information with that of a forwarding service.

+You could then conduct a reverse WHOIS search, searching a database by using an organization name, a phone number, or an email address to find domains registered with it.
+This way, you can find all the domains that belong to the same owner.
+Reverse WHOIS is extremely useful for finding obscure or internal domains not otherwise disclosed to the public.
+Use a public reverse WHOIS tool like `ViewDNS.info` (https://viewdns.info/reversewhois/) to conduct this search.
+WHOIS and reverse WHOIS will give you a good set of top-level domains to work with.

 ## Web application mapping

 You should learn how to build up a map that represents the structure, organization, and functionality of a web application.
 It is important to note that this should generally be the first step you take before attempting to hack into a web application.